dymio/codenohito_book/rules/setup_debian_rails_server.md

     ClientAliveInterval 600
     ClientAliveCountMax 3

-The first one set 600 seconds (10 minutes) timeout before breaking connection.
+The first one set 600 seconds (10 minutes) timeout before breaking a connection.
-The second one set count of checkalive message to 3 times.
+The second one set count of checkalive messages to 3.
-In summ it will get a 30 minutes before disconnection by server.
+In sum it will give 30 minutes before disconnection by server.
-DO not forget to restart ssh server:
+Dj not forget to restart ssh server:

     /etc/init.d/ssh restart